clraconi/http-server/README.md

 `http-server` is a simple, zero-configuration command-line static HTTP server.
 It is powerful enough for production usage, but it's simple and hackable enough to be used for testing, local development and learning.

+## About this fork

+This is a fork of http-server, in order to add some custom features like websocket proxy.

+## Changelog

+### v14.1.3

+Add verbose information for websocket and prevent app crash from connection reset by websocket proxy.

+### v14.1.2

+Add websocket proxy when `proxy` option is on.

 ![Example of running http-server](https://github.com/http-party/http-server/raw/master/screenshots/public.png)

 ## Installation: